Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ### May 22

-worked on mineMaker method that randomly creates a certain number of mines on the board.
+CLASS: worked on mineMaker method that randomly creates a certain number of mines on the board.
+HOME: added Tile class and created a board of random tiles, also worked on draw method that draws map on screen

 ### date y